KenjiTheHun/cse15l-lab-reports/index.md

 Once that is done, follow the steps in [this post](https://stackoverflow.com/a/50527994) to set your terminal in VSCode to use *git bash*.

+Welcome back Mac users.
+We're getting closer to connecting to the lab computers.
+But first, you need to find your course-specific account in order to log in.
+Go to [this page](https://sdacs.ucsd.edu/~icc/index.php) and look up your username.
+Once your have your username, head over to VSCode and open up a terminal to